ahmedhnewa/OAuth1.0a/README.md

 # oAuth1
-A Library To Add OAuth 1.0a Easily With Retrofit
+A simple library to use OAuth 1.0a Authentication with Retrofit

 Last Release :
 [![](https://jitpack.io/v/AhmedRiyadh441/oAuth1.svg)](https://jitpack.io/#AhmedRiyadh441/oAuth1)

-To Add The Library to your Project :
+To add the Library to your project:

 Step 1.
 Add the JitPack repository to your build file